 Existing Tahoe XC Lodge

-Tahoe Cross-Country Lodge is a place for friends and family to connect, for visitors and residents to exercise on an amazing connection of trails, and where kids and adults can connect to Nature.
-Inside, you’ll find a friendly staff, rental facility, ADA bathrooms, retail store, a wood-burning fireplace, comfy lounge area, and the Free Heel Cafe.
-Take lunch on the sunny deck after a fun ski, run or ride.
+Tahoe Cross-Country Lodge is where friends and family meet to ski, bike, hike and run; where visitors and residents enjoy an amazing connection of trails; and where kids and adults connect to friends and nature.
+Here, you’ll find a friendly staff, rental facility, ADA bathrooms, retail store, a wood-burning fireplace, comfy lounge, and the Free Heel Cafe.

 Winter Discovery Center Yurt

 The Winter Discovery Center Yurt is a 30-foot Pacific yurt equipped with a wood-burning fireplace, tables, chairs and perfect ambiance for yoga classes, private meetings, and gatherings.
-It is home to the Winter Discovery Center & SWEP programming, where 3rd to 5th graders combine learning with physical activity and hands-on engagement to Nature.
+It is home to the Winter Discovery Center & SWEP programming, where 3rd to 5th graders combine science-based learning with physical activity and hands-on engagement with nature.

-The Historic Schilling Lodge Project will address existing operational deficiencies relative to circulation and parking, storage, staff and customer facilities, and community space; better accommodate existing and projected recreation demands; and improve the quality of the recreation user experience at the lodge.
+The Project addresses existing operational deficiencies relative to circulation and parking, storage, staff and customer facilities, and community space; better accommodates existing and projected recreation demands; and improves the quality of the recreation user experience.
 The planned use of the new lodge is for public enjoyment of winter Nordic skiing and summer hiking and biking activities.
-Moreover, it will continue to serve as an education resource and provide enhanced community space.
+The lodge will continue to serve as an education resource and provide enhanced community space.
 Additional uses, as determined by the TCPUD, may also be proposed.